Updated May 26, 2018

 Use of My Cell Phone

 Please use my cell phone only for emergencies as outlined above.
 If you call me, since I do not store patient information in my phone, I will likely send you to voicemail, since I receive calls from a lot of telemarketers.
-If you text me for non-urgent issues, I will kindly ask you to send me a message through the Patient Portal to facilitate proper documentation in the chart.
+Please do not text me for non-urgent issues - if you do, I will kindly ask you to send the message through the Patient Portal to facilitate proper documentation in the chart.

 When I’m out of Town or Sick